 There were effective quality assurance systems in place.
 Any significant events were appropriately recorded, analysed and discussed at staff meetings.
 Evaluations of incidents were used to help make improvements and ensure positive progress was made in the delivery of care and support provided by the service.
-People attended meetings to enable them to raise concerns.
 Feedback was sought from people who stayed for respite care, relatives, professionals and staff.